 If you have extra, they’ll keep airtight in the fridge for a few days, too.

-Tips For the Best Hawaiian Ham and Cheese Sliders
+Tips For the Best Hawaiian Ham and Swiss Sliders

 I like to grill the pineapple after I marinate it to give it some extra candied and grilled flavor.

 However, this is optional and you can simply marinate it and then put the pineapple rings on the rolls.